adamjmurray/ruby-rtmidi/README.md

 =================

 Currently only working on OS X.
-So far, just have a basic proof-of-concept to list the available MIDI inputs via Ruby.
+So far, just have a basic proof-of-concept to list the available MIDI inputs and outputs via Ruby.

 To build, you need XCode and the command line tools.
 Specifically, you need g++ on your PATH.
 Then, from the root of this repository you can do: